OpenStudio Measure Writer's Reference Guide

 require 'openstudio'

-require 'openstudio/ruleset/ShowRunnerOutput'
+require 'openstudio/measure/ShowRunnerOutput'

 require 'minitest/autorun'